Credit Scores

-Before they decide on the terms of your loan (which they base on their risk), lenders want to find out two things about you: whether you can pay back the loan, and your willingness to repay the loan.
-To assess your ability to repay, they look at your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders want to find out two things about you: whether you can pay back the loan, and if you will pay it back.
+To figure out your ability to repay, lenders look at your debt-to-income ratio.
+To calculate your willingness to pay back the mortgage loan, they look at your credit score.

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
+Fair Isaac and Company built the original FICO score to assess creditworthines.
 We've written more on FICO here.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
-Your score is calculated wtih positive and negative information in your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated wtih both positive and negative items in your credit report.
+Late payments lower your credit score, but consistently making future payments on time will improve your score.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your credit to assign a score.
-Should you not meet the minimum criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage loan.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to build an accurate score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They should build up credit history before they apply.

 America's Money Source